 Stuart Blofeld’s ElliptiGO statistics are impressive: He has clocked the fastest 5K speed ever: 23.35 miles per hour.
 He’s number one in single-ride elevation (93,587.6 feet).
 He’s racked up the top speed at just about every distance.
 Earlier this summer, he rode a blistering 5 hour, 3 minute century (100 miles/160 kilometers), which is an average pace of 19.8 miles per hour!
 And last month, he set a record in the Paris-Brest-Paris (PBP) Randonneur.
-Stu is also the first person to be selected as a two-time ElliptiGO Rider of the Month — check out his 2014 interview.
+Stu is also a two-time ElliptiGO Rider of the Month — check out his 2014 interview.
 He’s accomplished a lot since then!
 We talked with Stu to find out about his incredible PBP finish, his record-shattering rides and what keeps him GOing so far and so fast.

 Stu lives with his wife, Kriszti, and children, Lili and Jasper, in the south of England in a small town called Leighton Buzzard, a 30-minute train ride from central London.
 He works from home, delivering online software training for the construction sector that focuses on environmental and sustainability metrics.
 “Reducing our impact on our planet and the use of finite resources is essential,” says Stu.
 “It’s been my passion since my studies.”